Nate Warren Nate Warren

 “Ok, cool.
 But do I have to read all of these?
 I was hoping to just get some quick answers here.”

 Then I saw a guitar with a plastic tube that collected all of the tears produced by the songs played on the guitar.
-Doesn’t much help me beat the game, though.
+How was this going to help me beat the game, though?

 Then I saw God.
 A giant H.R.
 Giger machine, a trillion years old, broadcasting consciousness to create the vastness of the universe.